Why work hard eating healthy and exercising all week, only to let it all unravel it on the weekend?

-Even just one of these weekend habit fixes can spare you 300 calories a day…
+Even just one of these weekend habit fixes can spare you up to 300 calories a day.

 1. Get Quality Sleep

 A giant, sauce-soaked fast food burger sounds good to me in exactly one circumstance: when I’m sleep-deprived.

 Weekends are supposed to be a time for catching up on sleep, but often we end up doing the opposite.

 The calorie trap: sleep loss impairs hormone regulation, which would otherwise keep your appetite in check.
 Under-sleeping is linked with fattening food cravings, in particular.

 So if you know you’ll be up late on Friday night, avoid making early commitments on Saturday.
 Your reward: you’ll be tempted by a homemade egg & spinach omelet instead of an Egg McMuffin.

 Once the regimented weekday schedule ends, Saturday and Sunday tend to become diet wildcards.
 We don’t plan meals, pack lunches and snacks, or have regular access to the water cooler.

 This can throw hunger and cravings into the danger zone.
 It’s fine to ditch your weekday plan, but have a weekend strategy, even if it’s a simple one, like: eat more fiber, carry a water bottle, and stash healthy snacks in your bag.

 3. Rethink “Rest Day”